tidyverse/vroom/inst/bench/README.md

 - Create new volume from previous vroom snapshot - `io1` volume type - 2500 IOPS
 - Attach volume to instance - `/dev/sda1`

+### Attach to instance

+`ssh vroom-bench`

+When you first start there may be some unattended upgrades installing, use top to monitor and wait until they are done.

 ### running

 ```